 Unfortunately, because the tours are generally shared tours and they have a set order and structure, we do not generally offer shorter tours.
 Because of the character of the tour, people generally feel that the tour flies and sometimes they don´t want it to end but wish it lasted longer!

 Yes, pick up time from your place (hotel, apartment or cruise-ship terminal at the port) will be some time between 8:30 AM and 9:00 AM, depending on the location of your place.
-At the end of the Tour, we bring you back to your place.
+The 4-hour Tours ends in Once.
+In the Extended 6-hour Tour, we bring you back to your place at the end of the Tour.
 If location and time allow, at the end of the Tour we can drop you off at the place of your next activity.